darioscattolini/customers-api/README.md

   concerns between persistence and business layer on the one hand and presentation layer on the other, and between different requirements in the presentation layer (for creating, updating and retrieving customers).
-This will be helpful for scalability, because an eventual divergence between API models and persistence entities will be easier to implement, and it has been helpful to allow for the partial update of customer data.
-Finally, it is a pattern suggested by the Nest.js framework.
+This will be helpful if the API grows, because an eventual divergence between API models and persistence entities will be easier to implement.
+Besides, it is a pattern suggested by the Nest.js framework.

+* I decided to implement the test requirements in the assignment as integration tests.
+Unit tests would perform practically these same tests on controller and service classes, but they would require to mock dependencies (validators, the customer service as controller dependency, and the customer repository as service dependency).
+Since the database is not an external dependency, integration tests for each CRUD operation are easy to set up and provide a great API specification.
+Tests cover happy paths and different errors (resources not found and most validation errors), checking some headers, status codes and body interface and content.